-Get your keywords research right
+Get your keyword research right

-Keyword optimization remains a fundamental pillar of real estate SEO.
+Keyword research remains a fundamental pillar of real estate SEO.
 You just can't adopt a scattergun approach of spraying random content about your website and expect it to pull in the targeted traffic you need/want to rank for.

 Due diligence is needed to discover key terms your potential customers are including in their search queries.
 Specifically, you should aim to uncover less competitive keywords that the bulk of your rivals aren't fighting tooth and nail to rank for.
 This is almost free traffic if you optimize you rank your content for these strategic terms correctly.

 The good news is that there are quite a handful of keyword strategies to adopt.
-One option is to target local-specific keywords which include national or global terms.
+One option is to target local-specific real estate keywords which include national or global terms.
 They’re many premium tools to accrue powerful keywords with impressive search volume and reasonable competition.